GarethFromWales/NerfedButtons4Wow/docs/index.md

 * Want to stimulate your brain as well as your reflexes?
 * Are you a casual player who wants a chance against those 12 fingered mutants who fluidly play whack-a-mole with 48 buttons 24 hours a day?

-if any of the above apply, NerfedButtons may be what you are looking for!
+If any of the above apply, NerfedButtons may be what you are looking for! :+1:

 Disclaimer: Understanding NerfedButtons requires a modicum of effort and the exercise of a few brain cells, you have been warned...

-instructions in docs folder in .md format, or check the online version at https://garethfromwales.github.io/NerfedButtons4Wow/
+Instructions in /docs folder in .md format, or check the online version at https://garethfromwales.github.io/NerfedButtons4Wow/

 ## Here's some simple examples

-### Powershift with consumable use (double press with spam protection)
+#### Powershift with consumable use
+Double-press and includes spam protection in case you hit the button a 3rd time in succession.
 ```
 /nb powershift@Greater Healing Potion
 ```

+### Group Poison/Curse cure
-### Scan group for anyone with poison/curse and cure them with one buttons press.
+Scasn your group for anyone with poison/curse and cure them with one buttons press.
+*Note: For flexibility of use, if you are not in a group, falls-back to using you as the target.*
 ```
 /nb Cure Poison@group [condition@smart=poison]
 /nb Remove Curse@group [condition@smart=curse]
 ```

+### Rejuvenation and Regrowth with self-cast modifier
-### Rejuvenation if not buffed with it, then Regrowth on target (or on player if you hold down shift)
+Rejuvenation on target if not buffed with it, then Regrowth on target (or on player if you hold down shift)
 ```
 /nb Rejuvenation@target [mod@target!shift,buff@target!Rejuvenation]
 /nb Rejuvenation@player [mod@player=shift,buff@player!Rejuvenation]